wsu-stat489/stat303_notes/IntroToR.md

 Missing Values
 ========================================================

-- Real data as missing values
+- Real data has missing values
 - R is designed for real data
 - `NA` is a missing value